CSHS-CWRA/RavenPy/docs/installation.rst

 .. warning::
    The following instructions will only work on POSIX-like systems (Unix/Linux; not supported on Windows).

-If you wish to install RavenPy and its C-libraries manually, compiling the `Raven` and `Ostrich binaries for your system, you can install the entire system directly, placing them in the `bin` folder of your environment.
+If you wish to install RavenPy and its C-libraries manually, compiling the `Raven` binaries for your system, you can install the entire system directly, placing them in the `bin` folder of your environment.
 In order to perform this from Ubuntu/Debian: